19 Facebook Tricks and Tips You Need To Know

-Use Hootsuite Impact to calculate the return on your social media investment.
+Use Hootsuite Advanced Analytics to calculate the return on your social media investment.
 You can set performance metrics and monitor your improvement over time.
 You can even generate custom reports to prove the value of your marketing efforts on Facebook.

 14. Use Audience Insights to learn about audience behavior

 Check out Facebook’s Audience Insights for a deeper dive into your audience’s preferences and behavior.
 This tool gives you detailed information about your primary audiences.